-potential for error or manipulation in calculating and recording the risk-free values of cross currency, interest rate and index-linked swaps; and potential for error or manipulation in calculating and recording the credit, debit and funding valuation adjustments to the reported risk-free values of cross currency, interest rate and index-linked swaps Materiality The materiality that we used in the current year was £27.1m which was determined on the basis of a percentage of the company's net assets.
-Scoping Our audit was scoped based on our understanding of the company, its internal control, our risk assessment and our materiality.
-Significant changes in our approach There have been no significant changes in our approach from the prior year.
+• Risk-free values of cross currency, interest rate and index-linked swaps; and

+• Credit, debit and funding valuation adjustments on cross currency, interest rate and index-linked swaps.
+Materiality The materiality that we used in the current period was £31.1m which was determined on the basis of 3% of the Company's net assets.
+Scoping Our audit was scoped based on our understanding of the Company, its internal controls, our risk assessment and our materiality.
+Significant changes in our approach There have been no significant changes in our approach from the prior period.